 Many people ask the question “How can eating something cause me to have an asthma attack in my lungs”.

 The answer is simple, but to understand this question, you first must gain an understanding of what asthma is.
-It is also essential to understand how asthma is developed and the difference between a normal respiratory defense mechanisms for fighting foreign particle attacks in the lungs in comparison to what happens in an asthma attack.
+It is also essential to understand how asthma is developed and the difference between normal respiratory defence mechanisms for fighting foreign particle attacks in the lungs in comparison to what happens in an asthma attack.

 Unlike other respiratory conditions like cystic fibrosis, COPD and Bronchiectasis, asthma is actually a hypersensitivity condition.
 An asthma attack is actually an immune response to enzymes, proteins and anti-enzymes released by a parasite or an antigen.

-As a part of the body’s immune response in an asthma attack, apart from the standard respiratory responses of inflammation and excess secretion of mucus, the body also releases a number of immune chemicals including immunoglobulin E or IgE (amoung others).
+As a part of the body’s immune response in an asthma attack, apart from the standard respiratory responses of inflammation and excess secretion of mucus, the body also releases a number of immune chemicals including immunoglobulin E or IgE (among others).

-The release of IgE induces constriction of the smooth muscles around the outside of the airways, also known as bronchoconstriction.
+The release of IgE induces constriction of the smooth muscles around the outside of the airways, also known as Bronchoconstriction.
 This constricts the airways more and works towards helping to amplify the cough mechanism and expel the parasite from the lungs.

-Because it is all connected by the circulatory system, when enzymes from allergens or secretion from a parasite, or chemicals in preservatives, additives, etc… similar to these enzymes reach the walls of the large intestines, small intestines, etc… this stimulates an immune response similar to and asthma attack and can also induce an asthma attack through the circulatory system.
+Because it is all connected by the circulatory system, when enzymes from allergens or secretion from a parasite, or chemicals in preservatives, additives, etc… similar to these enzymes reach the walls of the large intestines, small intestines, etc… this stimulates an immune response similar to an asthma attack and can also induce an asthma attack through the circulatory system.